Solvable points on intersections of quadrics, cubics, and quartics: Introduction

 \end{theorem}

-These polynomial bounds are a substantial improvement on the literature, where the best prior bound, though established in greater generality, follows from \cite{Wooley2016}, and is roughly $2^{2^{(2^{m_2}3^{m_3}4^{m_4})}}$.
+These polynomial bounds are a substantial improvement on the literature, where the best prior bound, though established in greater generality, follows from \cite{Wooley2016}, and is roughly $2^{2^{(2^{m_2} \, 3^{m_3} \, 4^{m_4})}}$.

 Moreover, our method of proof makes apparent a more general result regarding $j$-dimensional planes on varieties.
-Writing $\mcf(j,X)$ for the Fano scheme of $j$-planes on $X$ and $q \in \Qb[j,m_2,m_3,m_4]$ for a total degree $8$ polynomial given explicitly in Appendix \ref{theorem:solvable_j-planes}, we have: \begin{theorem} For any $j \in \Nb$ and with $k$ and $X$ as before, $\mcf(j,X)(k^{\Sol}) \subseteq \mcf(j,X)$ is dense provided that
+Writing $\mcf(j,X)$ for the scheme of $j$-planes on $X$ and $q \in \Qb[j,m_2,m_3,m_4]$ for a total degree $8$ polynomial with non-negative coefficients given explicitly in Appendix~\ref{section:select_bounds}, we have: